lazartravica/Envy/README.md

 Currently there are no default settings available, therefore you need to specify all option in order for the Vagrantfile to run successfully.

-## TODO: Adding your own Ansible provisioning scripts
+## Adding your own Ansible provisioning scripts

-Precise instructions will be available soon.
-The goal is to have your custom Ansible scripts run on `vagrant up`.
+Create a playbook `ansible/custom-installation.yml` which will be at provisioning if present.

-The correct approach is left to be determined, whether it be git submodules or advanced git exclusion strategies to allow for cloning your scripts in place.
+The correct approach for integrating Ansible repos is left to be determined, whether it be git submodules or advanced git exclusion strategies to allow for cloning your scripts in place.

 ## Running